-- (3) The Transport Commission shall not give its approval under this section in respect of an obstruction unless there has been submitted to the Commission a copy of the notice published under subsection (2), together with evidence that it has been published as required by that subsection and copies of any representations made to the corporation in accordance with the notice and its comments those on representations. - (4) This section does not apply to the installation of a road hump within the meaning of section 49A of the Traffic Act 1925.
+- The Transport Commission shall not give its (3) approval under this section in respect of an obstruction unless there has been submitted to the Commission a copy of the notice published under subsection (2), together with evidence that it has been published as required by that subsection and copies of any representations made to the corporation in accordance with the and comments notice its those on representations. - (4) This section does not apply to the installation of a road hump within the meaning of section 49A of the Traffic Act 1925.